altwajre/java/test/testng/02-essential/01-simple/README.md

 > `mvn test`

-> Or in intellij, right click on test and select run test
+> Or in intellij, right click on test and select `debug` test